 Azure Speech Service

-Azure Speech Service is an AI service that can help us get transcriptions from video or audio file.
+Azure Speech Service is an AI service that can help us get transcriptions from video or audio files.
 It has many other features like text to speech (TTS) and translations.
 In this article, I will only use it's speech to text feature.
 There are currently 4 ways to use Azure Speech Service.
 Speech CLI, Speech SDK, Speech Studio, or REST APIs.
 I will be using Speech CLI this time.

 Record Twitter Space Audio